 Maggie and Grace are now entering middle age.
 Both are taller than their mother with Maggie being 22" and longer.
-Maggie now weighs about 60 lb and Grace about 65 lb.
+Maggie now weighs about 65 lb and Grace about 70 lb.
+Grace now lives with our daughter Sarah.
+Hope only weighs 50 lb.
+She seems skinny but as the years roll by her weight will change.
+Hope is slightly shorter than her Mom Maggie.

 Maggie came into her first heat cycle in July of 2012, at 16 months.
 She has had no major health issues during her first five years, except for needing a C-section to deliver her first litter of pups.
 Her annual check-ups are excellent.

-Kassey is on the small size at 21" and and her weight has increased to 65 lb. in old age from a working weight of 55 lb.
+Kassey was on the small size at 21" and and her weight has increased to 65 lb. in old age from a working weight of 55 lb.

 Kassey has had two lumps in her lifetime.
 One was a sebaceous cyst, probably from an ingrown hair.
 It ruptured and healed all on its own.
 The other lump was a soft tissue sarcoma.
 The vet noticed the sarcoma and had it removed immediately.
 Soft tissue sarcomas are a form of skin cancer.
 Kassey had this cancer when she was two, and has had no major health problems since.
 At thirteen, Kassey is an "old" dog.
 She does not hear or see as well as she used to do.
 And she has problems jumping into the car due to arthritis.
 But she still loves to retrieve, swim and go for walks.